A Stranger from Somewhere: Working title

 The working title for this film was - In Love.

 Post production

 Post-production is a crucial step in filmmaking, transforming the raw footage into the finished product.
 It requires skilled professionals working together to create a film that meets the director's vision and engages audiences.

-The movie theater release of this film comprised five reels or roughly five thousand feet of film.
+The movie theater release of this film consisted of five reels or roughly five thousand feet of film.
 The average time per reel is between ten and fifteen minutes.
-As a result, they estimated the total time for this movie to be between fifty and seventy-five minutes.
+As a result, they estimated the movie would be between 50 and 75 minutes.

 Studios

 Universal produced and distributed this film.
 The interiors were filmed in the studio complex at Universal Studios located at 100 Universal City Plaza in Universal City, California.

 Release and reception

 Official release

 This film was copyrighted to Bluebird Photoplays, Inc., on October 30, 1916.
 (Note: The copyright was filed with U.S. Copyright Office and entered into the record as shown: